RobRendell/gTove/README.md

 * Fix bug: replaced map image didn't load new texture.
 * Make file thumbnail images load more reliably.
 * Make the "pick" option in the file browser dynamic, saying e.g. "Add to tabletop"
+* Prevent the file browser buttons scrolling off-screen when many files are present.

 ## Plans/TODO